Wabi Sabi Meets Minimalism: Creating a Serene Modern Aesthetic

 Patel highlights its durability.
 "Well-maintained plaster art can last for centuries," she points

-out.
-These experts see plaster art as more than decoration.
-It's a way to connect with cultural
+while enhancing our present.
+These experts view plaster art as more than just decoration.
+It's a way